mikeleppane/go-explorer/README.md

 ## What is Go Explorer?

-Go Explorer allows you to explore and experiment with the Go Programming language without needed the actual compiler.
+Go Explorer allows you to learn, explore and experiment with the Go Programming language without no setups and needing to install the actual compiler.

 ## Features